SenchoPens/base16.nix/DOCUMENTATION.md

   # If is `null` and `templateRepo` is passed, the extension will be grabbed from there,
   # otherwise it's an empty string
   extension ? null,
+  # Whether to use [IFD](https://nixos.wiki/wiki/Import_From_Derivation) to parse yaml.
+  # Can cause problems with `nix flake check / show` (see the issue #3).
+  use-ifd ? false,
+  # Whether to check if the config.yaml was parsed correctly.
+  check-parsed-config-yaml ? true,
 }: